 Make sure to choose the game that suits your taste and budget.
 For more extensive guides on live casino games and strategies, check out this page.

-This event is a fun, interactive way to potentially further increase the multiplier in any given round.
-It works just like any Bonus card – some of the cards in the Bonus deck will trigger the event.
+This is a fun, interactive way to potentially further increase the multiplier in any given round.
+It works just like any Bonus card – the designated cards trigger the event.

 If a Bounty Hunt event card is drawn, a board with Wanted posters will spring up on the screen.
 It contains three hidden bonuses.
 The game will then allow you to blindly pick one of these posters, each containing a multiplier.
 The one you select will apply its bonus to the current multiplier total.